omkarbhoite25/3D-Sensing-Sensor-Fusion/README.md

 ```

-Evaluation Metrics of the images to the ground truth images.
+Evaluation Metrics of the disparity naive approach based images to the ground truth disparity images.

+As you can see the "Cloth" SSMI seems pretty good as it close to the ground truth.
+Whereas in case of other images there are some freckles in the disparity image obtained.

 | Image       | Naive       |     DP     | 3D POint Cloud | SSMI | Mean Squared Error | PSNR |